lucast122/mmonitor/README.md

 **MMonitor** is an open-source platform for **real-time metagenome monitoring** from Oxford Nanopore data.
 It pairs a **desktop app/CLI** for running pipelines with a **web dashboard** for interactive exploration.

-> 📄 **Manuscript:** _MMonitor: Real-time metagenome monitoring with Oxford Nanopore_ — Accepted by Cell Reports Methods
+> 📄 **Manuscript:** MMonitor: Software for Real-Time Monitoring of Microbial Communities Using Long Reads — Accepted by Cell Reports Methods
 > Preprint: **https://www.biorxiv.org/content/10.1101/2025.09.08.674848v1**
 > Please cite if you use MMonitor in your research.